DizzyHSlightlyVoided/DieFledermaus/Readme.md

 DieFlede
 ========
-A command-line utility for creating DieFledermaus files.
+A command-line utility for creating DieFledermaus files, using the DieFledermaus class library.
 The name is an even worse pun.

 Usage:
 ------